dariopellegrini/kdone-website/password_recovery.md

 }
 ```

-After that a link will be sent to that e-mail address.
+After that, a link will be sent to that e-mail address.
 Once clicked, the password will be changed.